 To take out a free trial, you’ll need an Adobe ID.
 If you don’t have one, don’t worry, it’s free and only takes a couple of minutes to create.
 Just go to the Adobe account page, and click Get an Adobe ID.

-Taking out a free trial is quite simply the only way to download InDesign for free.
+Taking out a free trial is the only way to download InDesign for free.
 Downloading a pirated version from the murkier parts of the internet is not only illegal, it’s also highly dangerous to the security of your devices and data.
 Along with the pirated software, you’re likely to unwittingly download viruses and malware, and your bank account might end up getting emptied as a result.
-So this is very much a false economy and we certainly wouldn’t recommend it.
+So that is very much a false economy and we certainly don't recommend it.

 How do I buy InDesign CC?

 The only way to buy InDesign is as part of a Creative Cloud membership, for which you pay either monthly or annually.
 Your cheapest option is to subscribe to InDesign alone.
 Alternatively, you might prefer to take out the All Apps subscription, which is more expensive, but will give you access to all of the Adobe Creative Cloud apps, along with a range of other benefits.
 (If you’re not sure which CC apps would benefit you, then check out our article Adobe software list: Which apps do you need?).

 Tempted by the latter, but worried about the cost?
 Adobe often runs promotions that might change your mind.
 Plus, there are always discounts for students and teachers, as well as separate pricing for businesses, schools and universities.
 So it’s always worth having a look at our Adobe Creative Cloud discounts page see what discounts are on offer.